wayhome/learn-you-some-erlang/src/ets.rst

     true

-The nice thing about `match/2-3` as a function is that it only returns what is strictly necessary to be returned.
-This is useful because as mentioned earlier, ETS tables are following the nothing-shared ideals.
+The nice thing about ``match/2-3`` as a function is that it only returns what is strictly necessary to be returned.
+This is useful because as mentioned earlier, ETS tables are following the nothing- shared ideals.
 If you have very large records, only copying the necessary fields might be a good thing to do.
 Anyway, you'll also notice that while the numbers in variables have no explicit meaning, their order is important.
-In the final list of values returned, the value bound to `$114` will always come after the values bound to `$6` by the pattern.
+In the final list of values returned, the value bound to ``$114`` will always come after the values bound to ``$6`` by the pattern.
 If nothing matches, empty lists are returned.

 It is also possible you might want to delete entries based on such a pattern match.
-In these cases, the function `ets:match_delete(Table, Pattern)` is what you want.
+In these cases, the function ``ets:match_delete(Table, Pattern)`` is what you want.

 .. image:: ../images/claw-game.png